-I became a Gaucho at the University of California, Santa Barbara two years ago where I am currently pursuing my Ph.D in Economics.
+I became a Gaucho at the University of California, Santa Barbara three years ago where I am currently pursuing my Ph.D in Economics.
 While I am interested in a broad range of topics, my current work incorporates macroeconomic theory and econometric analysis.
-In particular, I am now working on assessing the robustness of the local projections method, migration patterns of married households since the 1960's, and the growth effects of life expectancy changes in Europe.
+In particular, I am now working on assessing the robustness of the local projections method, migration patterns of married households since the 1960's, and the growth effects of aging populations in Europe.
 In my work, I am always eager to learn from my colleagues and welcome the opportunity to explore new areas of research with others.
 Moreover, I frequently work with the Laboratory for Aggregate Economics and Finance in the production of their seasonal economic newsletters.

 In addition to my academic interests, I thoroughly enjoy the outdoors and staying active.
-On the weekends, I can be found surfing at Campus or Coal Oil Point or playing volleyball downtown at West Beach.
-I am also an avid tennis player and enjoy squeezing in a quick match during lunch.
-When longer breaks present themselves, I take every opportunity to visit my family in the Netherlands or see new places.
-My most recent trip took me backpacking through Berlin, Prague, Paris, Venice, Florence, and Rome.
+On the weekends, I can be found surfing at Campus or Coal Oil Point or playing volleyball.
+I am also an avid tennis player and enjoy squeezing in a quick match whenever possible.
+When longer breaks present themselves, I take every opportunity to see new places.
+My most recent trip took camping through Joshua Tree and Idyllwild.